-This analysis investigates a model including a dark photon A' and a dark Higgs h'.
-The two hypothetical particles would be produced together from the $e^+e^-$ collision; the A' would decay into a muon pair, while the h' is assumed to be lighter than A' and so would be long-lived and thus invisible.
-The process is henceforth the following: $e^+e^- \rightarrow A'h'$ , $A' \rightarrow \mu\mu$ , $h' \rightarrow$ invisible.
+The analysis presented in this Section investigates a model including a dark photon A' and a dark Higgs h'.
+The two hypothetical particles would be produced together from the e^+e^- collision; the A' would decay into a muon pair, while the h' is assumed to be lighter than A' and so would be long-lived and thus invisible.
+The process is henceforth the following: $e^+e^- \rightarrow A'h'$, $A' \rightarrow \mu\mu$, $h' \rightarrow$ invisible.
 The final state is the same as the analysis presented in Sec.
 4.1, hence the signal signature and the backgrounds are the same.